-Health Care Service Corporation is taking on childhood asthma in an aggressive way to help patients with asthma better manage their conditions and improve their quality of life.
+Blue Cross and Blue Shield of Oklahoma is taking on childhood asthma in an aggressive way to help patients with asthma better manage their conditions and improve their quality of life.

 Under our signature community investment program, the Healthy Kids, Healthy Families® initiative, we work with the American Lung Association in Oklahoma to fight childhood asthma.
 Our "Enhancing Care for Children with Asthma" project delivers training and resources to health care clinics serving large numbers of kids with asthma.